Ontario and Canada Legal Rights Explained

 (h) Pre-paid Funerals

 Pre-paid funerals to a maximum value approved by the Director are exempt assets [Reg s.39(1)11].
-The present Policy Directive sets this maximum at $5,000.
+The present Policy Directive [4.9] sets an unlimited cap on the value of such plans.

 (i) Pain and Suffering Damages and Expense Awards

-• compensation "for loss of guidance, care and companionship as a result of death or injury" from 'dependent tort claims' under the Family Law Act (where family members claim compensation for another family member's injury or death); and
+• compensation "for loss of guidance, care and companionship as a result of death or injury" from 'dependent tort claims' under the Family Law Act (ie. where family members claim compensation for another family member's injury or death); and

 • non-economic loss (NEL) awards under the (former) Worker's Compensation Act and the Workplace Safety and Insurance Act, 1997 (these are lump sum awards which are similar in nature to pain and suffering awards) for workplace accidents.